satlecture/kit2024/README.md

 cmake --build code/build
 ```

-This builds the program `code/build/essential` from our last slide in the first lecture.
+This builds the programs from the lecture and exercises.

-## Repository

-This page is generated from our [repository on GitHub](https://github.com/satlecture/kit2024)